ns1-terraform/terraform-provider-ns1/website/docs/r/apikey.html.markdown

 * `teams` - (Optional) The teams that the apikey belongs to.
 * `ip_whitelist` - (Optional, default: `[]`) Array of IP addresses/networks to which to grant the API key access.
 * `ip_whitelist_strict` - (Optional, default: `false`) Set to true to restrict access to only those IP addresses and networks listed in the **ip_whitelist** field.
+* `expiry_duration` - (Optional) Duration for automatic secret rotation.
+Valid values are `"10d"`, `"30d"`, or `"90d"`.
+When set, the API key will use rotating secrets that expire after the specified duration.
+The API key can have up to 2 active secrets at a time to allow for graceful rotation.
+If not set, a legacy API key with a permanent secret (stored in the `key` attribute) is created.
 * `dns_view_zones` - (Optional, default: `false`) Whether the apikey can view the accounts zones.
 * `dns_manage_zones` - (Optional, default: `false`) Whether the apikey can modify the accounts zones.
 * `dns_zones_allow_by_default` - (Optional, default: `false`) If true, enable the `dns_zones_allow` list, otherwise enable the `dns_zones_deny` list.